Difference Between Graylog vs ELK

-- Graylog clients are set up that with a specific configuration that enables the server-client communication.
-Clients push the log data to the server and it analyzes and stores in mongoDB.
+- Graylog clients are set up with a specific configuration that enables server-client communication.
+Clients push the log data to the server, and it analyzes and stores in mongoDB.

-- The web UI can support a wide range of data types whereas graylog doesn’t support syslogs.
-Data should be sent directly to graylog.
-This makes it difficult for log management in dashboard.
+- The web UI can support a wide range of data types, whereas Graylog doesn’t support syslogs.
+Data should be sent directly to Graylog.
+This makes it difficult for log management in the dashboard.

 Graylog vs ELK Comparison Table

 Let’s discuss the top comparison between Graylog vs ELK: